telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

 # MultiSelect Overview

 The [Kendo UI MultiSelect widget](http://demos.telerik.com/kendo-ui/multiselect/index) displays a list of options and allows multiple selections from this list.

 The widget represents a richer version of the `<select>` element and provides support for local and remote data binding, item and tag templates, and configurable options for controlling the list behavior.

 ## Getting Started

 ### Initialize the MultiSelect

-The Kendo UI MultiSelect widget can be initialized in three ways:
+You can initialize the Kendo UI MultiSelect widget in any of the following ways:

 1. By using the `<option>` tag of an existing `<select>` element with defined data items.
 2. By binding the widget to a local data array and using the `<select>` element.